espg3677/HokudaiResearchMariaCode/README.md

 ```$ sudo apt install python3```

-You can run this program by with this command.
+You can run this program with this command.

 ```$ python3 myinterpreter.py myfunc.py```